solmoller/eversolar-monitor/Other_sources_of_information.md

-Most support is offered through the issues page here https://code.google.com/p/eversolar-monitor/issues/list
+Most support is offered through the issues page here https://github.com/solmoller/eversolar-monitor/issues

 # Introduction #

-You can use google (translate) for quite a lot of support, here are the main places outside this google code site
+You can use google (translate) for quite a lot of support, here are the main places outside this github site:

 # Details #